bjucps/cps110-thinkcspy/_sources/02-PythonFundamentals/PythonMath.rst

 The operators ``+`` and ``-``, and the use of parenthesis for grouping, mean in Python what they mean in mathematics.
-The asterisk (``*``) is the operator for multiplication, slash (``/``) is the usual operator for division, and ``**`` is the operator for exponentiation.
+The asterisk (``*``) is the operator for multiplication, slash (``/``) is the usual operator for division, and ``**`` is the operator for exponentiation (raising a number to a power).
 There are two operators for division (more on that in a moment).
 Addition, subtraction, multiplication, division, and exponentiation all do what you expect.
 The modulus operator (``%``) computes the remainder of an integer division; we'll discuss it later in this chapter.

 We call a mathematical computation like ``5 + 3 * 26`` an **expression**.
+The term *expression* is such an important concept that I'm going to define it in a box:

+.. admonition:: Expression

-An expression is a combination of operators and operands that produces a value.
+    An **expression** is a combination of operators and operands that produces a value.

 Python **evaluates** expressions to compute values.
 When you type an expression into the Python shell, the shell evaluates the expression by performing the specified operations on the operand values.
 The evaluation results in a single value, which is displayed by the shell.
 For example, the following shows how the shell evaluates the expression ``2 ** 3`` by computing 2\ :sup:`3`, producing the value 8:

 .. sourcecode:: python